Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 What you do look for in a Tartare Sauce is a specific sharpness and tang about it.

-As for the name Tartare, the origins of it comes from Tatars.
+As for the name Tartare, the origins of it comes from the Tatars.
 It is an entire ethnic group which blended throughout the Spice road from Mongolia to Turkey.
 But it comes originally from Mongolia right back in the days.
 The legend speaks of the Tatars keeping their steak or piece of meat raw under their saddles as they did ride to invade other countries.
 It was tenderising it.
 This story was spread by Jean de Joinville in the thirteenth century.
 Hence with that knowledge or belief what did spread was the fact that we could eat raw meat especially Beef.
 There the Steak Tartare was born as per say.
 The Sauce came later to accompany the Steak...
 Everything is up in the air for we are tracking the track of a track which time is belonging to the past.

 tartarsauce.png